LuciozUndiezz/oto2seg_for_English_Database/README.md

 Generate the files required for the VOCALOID DB Tool from UTAU's oto.ini

 ## This is a fork that will house multiple language packs for english UTAU conversion

+## Disclaimer: The generated files are not super accurate yet in terms of segmentation.
+I need to fix that.
+For now you'll have to look at every articulation segment and make sure it's correct!!

 ### The only one finished at the moment is Arpasing (although when encountering a numbered alias it throws this, it's not an error that inhibits conversion)